 She had no guarantee that her yes would pay off.
 It could have gone sour.
 Strategic yeses are not sure things; they are informed risks—bets on your growth, your visibility, and your leadership.
 For people who are risk‑averse (and for those of us who have already paid a high price for past “yeses”), that can feel scary.
 But in today’s job market, proactive, thoughtful stepping up is usually a better long‑term bet than staying safely in the background.

 Shonda Rhimes has a beautiful way of talking about this in her book Year of Yes.
-She describes realizing how often she said no to opportunities because of fear and self‑doubt—and then committing to a year of saying yes to the things that scared her and stretched her, especially public speaking and visibility.
+She realized she often said no to opportunities because of fear and self‑doubt—and then committing to a year of saying yes to the things that scared her and stretched her, especially public speaking and visibility.

 Her “yes” was not to every request for free labor.
 It was a yes to growth, to vulnerability, to her own life.
 It was a series of choices to step forward into opportunities that aligned with her values and long‑term vision, even when they were uncomfortable.